 Advisory report 3: Government support for Dual Use and Military R&D&I

-On the 6th of February 2018, the Flemish Advisory Council for Innovation & Enterprise received a request for advice from Mr. Phillipe Muyters, Flemish Minister of Innovation and Economy, concerning the desirability of updating the guideline of 1994 on the support for research projects with possible military affinity, the so-called guideline Van den Brande.
+On the 6th of February 2018, the Flemish Advisory Council for Innovation & Enterprise received a request for advice from Mr. Philippe Muyters, Flemish Minister of Innovation and Economy, concerning the desirability of updating the guideline of 1994 on the support for research projects with possible military affinity, the so-called guideline Van den Brande.

 After thorough research on the problem in an international context, VARIO concludes that an update of the guidelines is necessary and this for the following reasons: